carbon-design-system/carbon-website-archive/src/content/components/pagination/usage.md

 #### Items per page

-Use an Inline select within the Pagination bar so the user can change the amount of data displayed per page.
+Use an inline select within the pagination bar so the user can change the amount of data displayed per page.

 <image-component cols="8">